-The department will publish a crime alert within 24 hours of an incident to aid in the prevention of similar crimes.
-The notices will be for crimes listed in the Clery Act that are reported to the WCSUPD or other campus security authority and/or the Danbury Police Department and represent an ongoing threat to others on campus.
+In accordance with the Clery Act, the university will issue a crime alert as soon as possible of an incident to aid in the prevention of similar crimes.
+The notices will be for crimes listed in the Clery Act that are reported to the WCSU PD or other campus security authority and/or the Danbury Police and that represent an ongoing threat to others on campus.
 The department has implemented a system to send out these alerts through email blasts to our populations to enhance and speed the alerting process.